Flow length and size distributions in campus Internet traffic: Methodology

 \subsection{Flow definition}

 The most universal definition of traffic flow in packet network is a sequence of packets which share a common property.
-Depending on the purpose, flows can be defined at various layers and levels of granularity: L4 (five-tuple)or L3 (source-destination address pair or destination address/prefix).
-Any network operator have to decide which fields to consider as differentiators and this decision usually depends on the operator's scope of operation and traffic engineering purposes.
+Depending on the purpose, flows can be defined at various layers and levels of granularity: layer 4 (five-tuple) or layer 3 (source-destination address pair or destination address/prefix).
+Any network operator have to decide which fields to consider and this decision usually depends on the operator's scope of operation and traffic engineering purposes.
 One extreme example are Tier 1 operators which may operate on autonomous system level without even considering IP addresses.
 However, the most common approach is to determine flow properties based on the packet header fields and to consider source and destination addresses, not exclusively, in different network layers, e.g. data, network, or transport.

 In our research, flow is defined as a unidirectional sequence of packets that share the same five-tuple: IP source address, IP destination address, source port, destination port, and transport layer protocol type.
-Such a approach follows the NetFlow/IPFIX flow concept~\cite{rfc3917} and enables application-oriented approach traffic analysis.
+All these fields are placed on fixed positions in IP packets and are directly accessible without using deep-packet inspection.
+Such an approach follows the NetFlow/IPFIX flow concept~\cite{rfc3917} and enables application-oriented approach traffic analysis.
 However, as such a flow definition may not be valid for all networks, our contribution can be adjusted to other definitions and operator needs.